apache/dubbo-website/content/en/overview/mannual/golang-sdk/quickstart/microservices.md

 ## Prerequisites
 In this example, we will continue to use Protobuf to develop the microservice application.
 Please refer to [Develop RPC Server and RPC Client](../rpc) to learn how to install necessary plugins like protoc and protoc-gen-go-triple.

+## Optional: Use Agent Skills
+If you have installed dubbo-go's [Agent Skills](https://github.com/apache/dubbo-go/blob/main/.agents/.codex/INSTALL.md), you can ask the agent to scaffold a registry-backed provider and consumer, or to help diagnose service discovery, routing, and connection issues while running this example.

+This step is optional and is not required to run dubbo-go applications.

 ## Quick Run Example
 ### Download Example Source Code
 We maintain a series of dubbo-go usage examples in the [apache/dubbo-go-samples](https://github.com/apache/dubbo-go-samples/) repository to help users quickly learn how to use dubbo-go.